 Notice also that the calligrapher has written the word “this” — TOYTO (touto)– in two ways; in one he writes it without a ligature:

 But the second time he writes the same word with the ligature combining the O and Y (u):

-Finally, just a reminder that it is very common in Greek inscriptions to see “S” written as C. That is how it is written in today’s example.
+Remember that it is very common in Greek inscriptions to see “S” written as C. That is how it is written in today’s example.
 But later Greek icons may instead use the form Σ. When written in lower case letters, “s” at the beginning or within a word is written as σ; but at the end of a word it becomes ς.